 Wilbur Mattison: “Dr. Armstrong became my mentor in all that I did, which included joining the Clinical faculty of the Stanford University School of Medicine in Palo Alto.
 He and I became great friends, and it was an unimaginable tragedy for all of us when he suddenly and unexpectedly died in 1962.
 His colleagues at The Menlo Clinic chose to honor him by creating The Armstrong Memorial Foundation.
 The first project undertaken by the Foundation was the problem of dyslexia, which was a significant issue in our community.”

-“Our work led us to come to know doctors associated with the Orton Society (now the International Dyslexia Association) and Mrs. Barbara Slingerland in Renton, Washington.
+“Our work led us to come to know doctors associated with the Orton Society (now the International Dyslexia Association) and Mrs. Beth Slingerland in Renton, Washington.
 She came to Menlo Park to conduct training sessions for public school teachers, and while she was there she suggested that we consider forming a private school for dyslexic learners.
 We chose to name the school after Dr. Charles Armstrong, and it was remarkable how his spirit of enthusiastic optimism became a vital part of the school's philosophy of operation.
 We were blessed with many people who served on The Board of Trustees of the school.
 I served as The Chairman of The Board from 1968 to 1996, and I am pleased to state that during that time, as well as since then, the spirit of optimistic enthusiasm prevailed in the philosophic mindsets of the Trustees, the Faculty members, and the students.
 So, in many ways, Dr. Armstrong has been and always will be an important part of my philosophic life.”